Enhanced interrogation techniques: History of approval by the Bush administration

 Jose Rodriguez, head of the CIA's clandestine service, asked his superiors for authorization for what Rodriguez called an "alternative set of interrogation procedures".
 The CIA sought immunity from prosecution, sometimes known as a "get out of jail free card".
 In May 2002, senior Bush administration officials including CIA director George Tenet, National Security Advisor Condoleezza Rice, Vice President Dick Cheney, Secretary of State Colin Powell, Defense Secretary Donald Rumsfeld, and Attorney General John Ashcroft met to discuss which techniques the CIA could legally use against Abu Zubaydah.
 Condoleezza Rice recalled "being told that U.S. military personnel were subjected in training to certain physical and psychological interrogation techniques".
 During the discussions, John Ashcroft is reported to have said, "Why are we talking about this in the White House?
 History will not judge this kindly."

 Jay Bybee, head of the Department of Justice's Office of Legal Counsel, collaborated with John Yoo to draft and sign what are now known as the Torture Memos.
 These classified memoranda legalized a number of torture techniques for use on detainees by very narrowly defining torture and expansively defining executive authority.
 After the Justice Department completed the Torture Memos, Condoleezza Rice told the CIA that the techniques were approved in July 2002.
 Dick Cheney said "I signed off on it; so did others."
 In 2010 Cheney said, "I was and remain a strong proponent of our enhanced interrogation program."
 In 2009 Rice said "[w]e never tortured anyone"; she maintained the abuse was "not torture", but was "legal", and "right".

-In addition, in 2002 and 2003, the CIA says they briefed several Democratic Party congressional leaders on the proposed "enhanced interrogation technique" program.
-These congressional leaders included Nancy Pelosi, the future Speaker of the House, and House Intelligence Committee Ranking Democrat Jane Harman.
+In addition, in 2002 and 2003, the CIA says they briefed several congressional leaders on the proposed "enhanced interrogation technique" program.
+These congressional leaders included Nancy Pelosi, the future Speaker of the House, House Intelligence Committee Ranking Member Jane Harman, as well as House Intelligence Committee Chair Porter J. Goss and Senator Pat Roberts.
 The response to the briefings was "quiet acquiescence, if not downright support", according to officials present.
 Harman was the only congressional leader to object to the tactics being proposed.
 Former senator Bob Graham (D-Fla.), chairman of the Senate intelligence committee after the 9/11 attacks, said he was not briefed on waterboarding and that in three instances agency officials said he'd attended briefings on days that his personal journal shows he was elsewhere.